Station to Station: Promotion and release

 RCA released "Golden Years" as the album's lead single on 21 November 1975, with the Young Americans track "Can You Hear Me?" as the B-side.
 On 4 November, Bowie appeared on the American television show Soul Train, miming to "Fame" and the then-unreleased "Golden Years".
 Bowie was the second white artist to appear on the programme, after Elton John six months earlier.
 During the performance and interview, he was visibly drunk and, according to Pegg, was at a "new low in coherency".
 Bowie later felt ashamed for his behaviour, recalling in 1999 that he had failed to learn the new single and was scolded afterwards by the show's DJ.
-The resulting film clip was used as the song's unofficial music video to promote the single worldwide.
-Commercially, "Golden Years" reached the top ten in the UK and the US but, like "Rebel Rebel"'s relationship to Diamond Dogs (1974), was a somewhat unrepresentative teaser for the album to come.
+The resulting film clip was used as an unofficial music video to promote the single worldwide.
+Commercially, "Golden Years" reached the top ten in the UK and the US but, like "Rebel Rebel" had been for Diamond Dogs, it was a somewhat unrepresentative teaser for its parent album.

-Following Soul Train, Bowie appeared on The Cher Show on 23 November, performing "Fame" and a duet of "Can You Hear Me?" with singer Cher.
+Following Soul Train, Bowie appeared on The Cher Show on 23 November, performing "Fame" and a duet of "Can You Hear Me?" with Cher.
 He then appeared via satellite on ITV's Russell Harty Plus five days later.
-At the turn of the new year, on 3 January 1976, Bowie and his band appeared on the Dinah Shore-hosted variety show Dinah! and performed "Stay",—the song's public debut.
+On 3 January 1976, Bowie and his band appeared on Dinah! and performed "Stay", marking the song's public debut.
 RCA released Station to Station on 23 January, with the catalogue number APLI 1327.
-It was a commercial success, peaking at number three on the US Billboard Top LPs & Tape chart, remaining on the chart for 32 weeks.
+It was a commercial success, peaking at number three on the US Billboard Top LPs & Tape chart, and remaining on the chart for 32 weeks.
 It became Bowie's highest-charting album in the US until The Next Day, which reached number two in 2013.
-Station to Station was certified gold by the Recording Industry Association of America on 26 February 1976.
+Station to Station was certified gold by the Recording Industry Association of America on 26 February.
 In the UK, it charted for seventeen weeks, peaking at number five, the last time one of Bowie's studio albums charted lower in his home country than in America.
-Elsewhere, the album peaked in the top three in Canada, France and the Netherlands, and the top ten in Australia, Japan, Norway and New Zealand.
+Elsewhere, the album peaked in the top three in Canada, France and the Netherlands, and in the top ten in Australia, Japan, Norway and New Zealand.